ccc

 Overview

-• Kidney stones are stones formed from minerals which lodge in the kidneys.
+• Kidney stones are stones formed from minerals that lodge in the kidneys.

-• They may cause CKD, and increase the risk of kidney infections.
+• They may cause CKD, and they also increase the risk of kidney infections.

 • If the cat's body attempts to pass them, they may get stuck in the ureter and cause a medical crisis.